marcpope/borg-windows/README.md

 This is a fork of [BorgBackup](https://github.com/borgbackup/borg) 1.4.x with native Windows support.

-Most all commands work the same as borgbackup on linux works with the exception of the below:
+Most all commands work the same as BorgBackup on linux works with the exception of the below:

 #### Restoring files to their original location